CSE: LIFT | FRA: WS0

 YELLOWKNIFE PROJECT HIGHLIGHTS

-• Transformative acquisition leading to resource development drilling.
-Plans to initiate an aggressive drill program once permits are received to advance the Yellowknife Project towards a maiden resource estimate.
+- Transformative acquisition leading to resource development drilling: 50,000 m completed as of April 2024 to advance the Yellowknife Project towards a maiden resource estimate.

 YELLOWKNIFE PROJECT HISTORY